 This cheerful, Victorian-style home looks like it tumbled straight out of a fairytale, with its intricate woodwork, colorful stucco and brick and enchanting courtyard — which includes a water feature fountain, putting green, fire pit and garden.

 While one level of the home certainly fits the romance of the exterior, the rest of it has a distinct modern penthouse feel with shiny appliances and more contemporary furnishings.
-It even has its own separate designer kitchen.
+It even has its own separate designer kitchen, which you can easily trick out on the cheap.

 The enormous 7,527-square-foot property fits eight bedrooms and seven baths, so you certainly won’t lack for space.
 And it’s just minutes away from Miles Square, the downtown part of the city.